ucsc/site-campus-climate/graduate-student-compensation.md

 Over the past two months, UC Santa Cruz has committed to additional support for graduate students in recognition of the housing crisis faced by our community.
 Currently, 95% of fall grades have been submitted.

-### Housing Supplement
+### Housing

 Doctoral and MFA students within five and two years, respectively, and in good academic, conduct, and employment standing will be awarded annual $2,500 housing supplement until additional affordable campus housing for graduate students becomes available.
 In response to concerns that using a needs-based approach, even one expanded to include students who typically cannot apply for need-based aid, would disadvantage some students, the housing supplement will not be based on need.

-In recognition of the immediateness of this need, eligible graduate students who submit fall, winter, and spring grades will receive the $2,500 housing stipend retroactively in summer 2020.
+In recognition of the immediateness of this need, eligible graduate students who submit fall, winter, and spring grades will receive the $2,500 housing supplement retroactively in summer 2020.
 Doctoral and MFA students supported through GSR/Fellowship appointments will be included in the retroactive receipt of the housing supplement.

 ### Five-Year Guarantees